aastono/GasPedaalContact/README.md

 ######Notes
 - ConnectDB.php connects to a localhost server with "root" as username.
 If you do have different credentials to your server, please change it accordingly.
 - ONLY IF the "Send as Attachment" is not working, configure your php.ini file and change "exclude_globals" property to "On".
-Do not change if the function is working properly.
-Changing this property will result in malfunction of your server, to fix it revert that property back to "Off".
+Do not change if the function is working properly at the first place.
+Changing this property will result in malfunction of your server.
+To fix it, revert that property back to "Off".